-Management's Discussion and Analysis is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
-However, we did not audit the information and express no opinion thereon.
+The Management's Discussion and Analysis on pages 3 through 5 are not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
+However, we did not audit the information and express no opinion on it.

-Kea & Associates, Inc.
+Lea & Associates, Inc.

-Wooster Growth Corporation Management's Discussion and Analysis (UNAUDITED - FOR DISCUSSION PURPOSES ONLY) For the Year Ended December 31, 2003
+Wooster Growth Corporation, Wayne County, Ohio Management's Discussion and Analysis For the Year Ended December 31, 2005 (Unaudited)